grenaud/gargammel/README.md

     endo/segsites
     ref.fa

-The segsites files corresponds to heterozygous sites between both endogenous genomes.
+The segsites files correspond to heterozygous sites between both endogenous genomes.

 Then we will create the aDNA fragments: